mfuentesg/SyncSettings/README.md

 You can run and add new tests using the following instructions.
 For more information consulting the [framework documentation](https://docs.python.org/3/library/unittest.html#module-unittest).

 ###Requirements
-For running the tests, you need install `requests` package. `pip install requests`
+For running the tests, you need install `requests` package, `pip install requests` and python 3.4+.

 ###Configuration
 1. Rename `/path/to/plugin/tests/options.sample.json` to `/path/to/plugin/tests/options.json`